-The VR experience at Legoland Manchester is an additional £5 per person and we were very kindly gifted our tickets for this so that we could review it.
-You can go on in pairs or by yourself and unlike the big encapsulated VR machines I had seen before and was expecting these are open seats which means you can be watched by the other visitors, which is a little embarrassing however it does also mean that you can let your child go on and not have to pay to go on with them to supervise as you can just stand next to them which I think is a great idea.
+The VR experience at Legoland Trafford Centre is an additional £5 per person.
+You can go on in pairs or by yourself and unlike the big encapsulated VR machines I had seen before these are open seats which means you can be watched by the other visitors, which is a little embarrassing.
+However it does also mean that you can let your child go on and not have to pay to go on with them to supervise as you can just stand next to them and keep an eye on them, laugh at them and save yourself £5, which I think is a great idea.

 I think if you are taking older children from the age of 7 or 8 then this is something that they will particularly love so if you can it would be worth factoring it in for them as some of the other rides may be a bit young for them where as this will be perfect.

 From here we went through the bat cave where the boys tried their hand at being ninjas and crawling through a space avoiding the lasers which was fun but I think it’s fair to say they wont be breaking into Buckingham Palace anytime soon, especially the tiddler!